tkl96/Lab2/README.md

 # Lab2
-This is the 2nd lab for cs401
+This is the 2nd lab for CS 0401 courses